 Make sure your baby is safe with our guide to baby safety equipment.

 Annabel Karmel's recipes - around £4

-This app is easy to use and groups recipes by different ages.
-Parents found the ability to add ingredients to the shopping list and create a meal planner are useful features.
+This app is easy to use, and groups recipes by different ages.
+Parents found it useful that they could add ingredients to the shopping list and create a meal planner.
 However, Which?
 Nutritionist and food expert Shefalee Loth noted that although the recipes are on the whole good, the added salt and sugar listed in the ingredients are not necessary - so take these out when making these meals.